tiagostutz/interview-code-assignment/README.md

 ## About the code base

-This is based on https://github.com/quarkusio/quarkus-quickstarts
+Some of this code here is based on https://github.com/quarkusio/quarkus-quickstarts

-### Requirements

-To compile and run this demo you will need:

-- JDK 17+

-In addition, you will need either a PostgreSQL database, or Docker to run one.